Prasanna23-ag/voice-teleop-turtlebot3/README.md

-**If a USB microphone stops responding after the first command**: some USB audio devices hang when the audio stream is repeatedly opened and closed. `MicrophoneInputSource` opens the stream once and keeps it open for this reason — if you're modifying this code, avoid re-wrapping each `listen()` call in its own `with self.microphone as source:` block.
+**If a USB microphone stops responding after the first command**: some USB audio devices hang when the audio stream is repeatedly opened and closed. `MicrophoneInputSource` opens the stream once and keeps it open for this reason, if you're modifying this code, avoid re-wrapping each `listen()` call in its own `with self.microphone as source:` block.

 ## 6. Project structure